4 Reasons why saltwater tank owners burn out

 The lesson I learned when facing saltwater tank burn out was that a lot of the pressure I was feeling was self-inflicted.
 I stopped chasing the ideal, I stopped chasing the next hardest thing to prove to myself, I stopped trying to run a ‘fish room in my basement’ in addition to everything else I had going on.

 As my job and family life got busier, I took a step back and created a tank that would be fun to watch and would be lower maintenance.
-After suffering massive losses twice (I’m a slow learner), I also be also became very rigid about quarantine and very slow about adding new livestock.
+After suffering massive losses twice (I’m a slow learner), I also become very rigid about quarantine and very slow about adding new livestock.

 I wouldn’t have had the patience to go slow from the beginning, I needed to ‘get there over time’ by experiencing the burden it created.